SassDoc/sassdoc.github.io/extra-tools/index.md

 layout: default
 ---

-If you have made up so far into building your own theme, you'll be pleased to now SassDoc comes with some extra tools for theme builders: [sassdoc-filter]() and [sassdoc-index]().
+If you have made up so far into building your own theme, you'll be pleased to now SassDoc comes with some [extra tools](https://github.com/sassdoc/sassdoc-filter) for theme builders.
 Those filters add some features to SassDoc by post-processing the data.

 ## Markdown